MJ029/Notes/DS Notes/Important Points - REGRESSION.md

   - **Notes:**
     - The minimum time complexity for training an SVM is **O(n2)**.
 According to this fact, we can train Large datasets in SVM.
+    - Remaining things related to SVM/SVR can be seen in [More](../Interview%20Questions/../Interview%20Questions/Interview%20Questions%20-%20Support%20Vector%20Machine.md)
+- **TODO:** Still Yet to get more info on How to Choose Right Kernal for our model.

 ### 2. Decision Tree Regression:
 - **TODO:** Need to work.